Medieval food was primarily determined by class. People who belonged to different classes ate different kinds of food.

 Medieval Cooking Methods

-It was believed by historians that there was a good amount of spices and flavourings during medieval times, however the demand for food flavouring was not equally high.
+It was believed by historians that there was a good amount of spices and flavorings during medieval times, however the demand for food flavoring was not equally high.

 Medieval Food recipes